stvmlbrn/stvmlbrn.github.io/_posts/2017-10-14-display-loading-indicator-in-react-during-ajax-requests.md

   </code>
 </pre>

-We're using some bootstrap classes `fa fa-spinner fa-spin` to create an animated spinning icon that, when rendered, will look something like this:
+We're using some Font Awesome classes `fa fa-spinner fa-spin` to create an animated spinning icon that, when rendered, will look something like this:

 <p>
   <i class="fa fa-spin fa-spinner"></i> Loading...